 Acupuncture Association of Colorado

-Acupuncture and Oriental Medicine (AOM) treatments are safer and more effective when received from, and practiced by, fully-trained professionals.
+Acupuncture and Traditional East Asian Medicine (TEAM) treatments are safer and more effective when received from, and practiced by, fully-trained professionals.
 Since the passage of Colorado's Acupuncture Practice Act in it has been possible to determine those fully-trained and licensed professionals by looking for the credentials "L.Ac." or "Licensed Acupuncturist" for therapeutic needling and holistic health care options.
 In Colorado acupuncturists are licensed by the Department of Regulatory Agencies, Division of Professions and Occupations.

 To be eligible to sit for the NCCAOM national exams requires documentation of the following minimum training requirements from an accepted accredited school (see chart below).
 To maintain NCCAOM certification diplomates must re-apply every four years and complete minimum requirements in continuing education in core competency or a combination of continuing education and professional enhancement.

 The State Board of Physical Therapy created a rule (Rule 211) in 2012 declaring that Physical Therapists are allowed to practice “dry needling” with acupuncture needles.
 The only requirement is a 46-hour training and no separate registration with DORA.

 Chiropractors (D.C.s) in Colorado may use acupuncture as an adjunct to their chiropractic practice after 100 hours of training and passing an exam approved by the Chiropractic board.
 Their certification is by the Chiropractic board and not by the NCCAOM (National Certification Commission on Acupuncture and Oriental Medicine) unless they choose to sit for the NCCAOM exam.